 West Cornwall is a birders' playground, with a strong reputation as one of the best British birding counties in autumn.
 The Penwith peninsula at the ‘end of the land’ is ideally placed as a filter for southbound migrants and rarities, and with beautiful valley habitats and rugged coastline, it’s one of the great places for birdwatchers to explore.
 October is one of the best times to visit and extensive knowledge of all the birding hot-spots, plus some hidden gems will give us a great chance to enjoy migration over both land and sea.
 We’ll also visit the Lizard Peninsula where Choughs famously first made their return to the county.
 Our daily schedule will be flexible, planning days around local, up to date bird news and of course the weather.
 Based in the far west we shouldn’t need to travel much either, with great sites such as Porthgwarra, Cot Valley, Nanquidno, Hayle, Marazion and Drift nearby there’s great birding on our doorstep, and we plan to visit the Lizard too.

 Species possibility is broad and just as our holidays to Scottish islands and outposts anything is possible depending upon luck and the prevailing weather.
 Birds vary every year, but African bound passerines including a variety of warblers, Redstart, Wheatear, Pied and Spotted Flycatcher should be encountered, along with Firecrest, Black Redstart and migrant finch, lark and pipit flocks.
 We might find our own Wryneck, Red-backed Shrike, Red-breasted Flycatcher or perhaps something even rarer from the east.
 Winds from the west might yield an American wader or something really 'mega', examples being Red-eyed Vireo, Hermit Thrush, Yellow-billed Cuckoo or even Britain’s first Alder Flycatcher.
 Sea-watching can be excellent, and our boat trip into Mount's Bay will give great views and possibly cetaceans too.
 Exciting birding, relatively warmer weather and great coastal scenery in a massively under-watched part of the UK!
+The trip id led by experienced Heatherlea Guide Mark Warren, who has lived and birded in Cornwall for 15 years.

 We have timed this holiday so it may be combined with our Isles of Scilly for birders trip for the ultimate south-west birding experience!